Germany's Romantic Road. A Journey Through Time

-Perhaps inspired by this in 1950 a group of Augsburg business people and journalists came up with an idea to try to attract tourists to what had been a trade route during the Middle Ages, but had become a travel route just a few years before the war.
+This inspired a group of Augsburg business people and journalists, and in 1950 they came up with an idea to try to attract tourists to what had been a trade route during the Middle Ages, but had become a tourist route just a few years before the war.

-Formerly an affluent and well traveled trade route, in a part of Germany which during Emperor Augustus Caesar's rule 2000 years ago was an outpost of the Roman Empire, the Romantic Road is a journey through history.
+Formerly an affluent and well traveled trade route, in a part of Germany that during Emperor Augustus Caesar's rule 2000 years ago was an outpost of the Roman Empire, the Romantic Road is a journey through history.

-As a town which reached its peak of influence and wealth in the 13th and 14th centuries, Rothenburg had neither the money nor connections to modernize in the 16th century when most similar towns were expanding.
+As a town that reached its peak of influence and wealth in the 13th and 14th centuries, Rothenburg had neither the money nor connections to modernize in the 16th century when most similar towns were expanding.
 A subsequent preservation order later prevented any changes, apart from repairing war damage, so its original buildings remain virtually intact and you have only to walk around the town to get a real sense of what it must have been like to live in those days.

 Each town along the Romantic Road has its own charm.

-Noerdlingen, situated in the center of a meteorite crater and one of the three medieval towns with a complete original wall and towers, was used for the end sequences of another movie, Willy Wonka and the Chocolate Factory.
+Nördlingen, in the center of a meteorite crater is one of the three medieval towns with a complete wall and towers, but the only one that is completely original, and was used for the end sequences of another movie, "Willy Wonka and the Chocolate Factory".

-However it has been used in many films including Chitty, Chitty, Bang, Bang, was the inspiration for Cinderella’s castle in Disney’s classic Cinderella, and both the "Cinderella" and "Sleeping Beauty" fairytale castles in the Disney theme parks are based in part upon Ludwig’s 19th century castle romanticism so, although he did not live to enjoy his vision, there are millions who have.
+It has been used in many films including "Chitty, Chitty, Bang, Bang", was the inspiration for Cinderella’s castle in Disney’s classic "Cinderella", and both the "Cinderella" and "Sleeping Beauty" fairy tale castles in the Disney theme parks are based in part upon Ludwig’s 19th century castle romanticism; so although he did not live to enjoy his vision there are millions who have.

-Finally to Fuessen which also began alongside the Via Claudia Augusta, the main route from Italy in the days of the Roman empire.
-As Germany’s highest town at 800 to 1200 meters above sea level, and at the edge of snow capped mountains and lakes, it is a place of beauty and history.
+Finally to Füssen that also began alongside the Via Claudia Augusta, the main route from Italy in the days of the Roman empire.
+As Germany’s highest town at 800 to 1200 meters above sea level, and at the edge of snow capped mountains and lakes it's a place of beauty and history.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.